-She and her husband, Jason (who was her first kiss, 28 years ago), live with their oldest, a son—an accomplished Special Olympian—and several ferocious house-cats.
-(Two of them “grand-kitties”, as well as an “elder-cat” who is 18+.
-They also have a “grand-lizard”, and a “grand-dog”, in other locales.)
+She and her husband, Jason (who was her first kiss, 29 years ago), live with their oldest, a son—an accomplished Special Olympian—and several ferocious house-cats.
+(Two of them “grand-kitties”, as well as an “elder-cat” who is 19+.
+They also have a “grand-lizard” in another locale.)
 He has activities several days a week, lots of friends, and is active in community group, and men’s bible study nights (though he skips the suds), retreats, church work days, and more.
 He’s developing job skills through volunteer programs, and striving for appropriate independence in all these areas and more.
 He is excited to be travelling to Wisconsin, where he and his parents will check out a college for people with Intellectual Disabilities, with 3 nights in the dorms and the opportunity to hang with current students and sit in on classes.
 If all goes well, he’ll be the last to leave the nest, in 2018.

-Their daughter—a college Senior in the Midwest—lives in an off-campus apartment, but works on-campus, while double-majoring.
+Their daughter—a college Senior in the Midwest—lives in a house off-campus, and works part-time, while double-majoring in Psychology and Ministry.
 (That’s a lot of hyphenates!)
-She’s active in ministry, plays drums for chapel, and lived for a semester in Siberian Russia.
+She’s active in community group, plays drums for chapel, and lived for a semester in Siberian Russia.
 She will marry a fellow seminary student in October 2017.
-Cath and Jason enjoy spending time with their grown-up kids, at their small 1940 Tudor revival, in East Nashville’s Inglewood neighborhood, during their daughter’s school breaks.
+Cath and Jason enjoy spending time with their grown-up kids, at their small 1940 Tudor revival, in East Nashville’s Inglewood neighborhood, several times a year.
 Their youngest and his bride live in an adjoining Southern state, where he drives a forklift, and is building a steady career in middle management.
-They have a brilliant and beautiful 1 year old girl, who Grammy and Grampy adore, and will debut another grandbaby in August 2017.
+They have a brilliant and beautiful 1 year old girl, who Grammy and Grampy adore, and recently debuted another granddaughter in August 2017.
 Both girls, of course, are practically perfect in every way.
 In Nashville, Cath, Jason, and their oldest son attend Restoration, a diverse, loving body of believers who accept them, flaws and all.
-They are sin-prone, messy creatures, living in a temperamental 76 year old Tudor cottage with too many books, and their maximum number of felines.
+They are sin-prone, messy creatures, living in a temperamental 77 year old Tudor cottage with too many books, and their maximum number of felines.
 After an insanely hectic 2017, they look forward to 2018 being a good bit less frenetic.